Solo User Guide

 1. Deploy the network

-Deploying the network runs risks of timeouts as images are downloaded, and pods are starting.
-If you experience a failure double check the resources you’ve allocated in docker engine and give it another try.
+Deploying the network can sometimes time out as images are downloaded and pods start.
+If you experience a failure, double-check the resources you’ve allocated in Docker and try again.

 solo consensus network deploy --deployment "${SOLO_DEPLOYMENT}"